University of Michigan-Dearborn was founded in 1959 with a gift of just over 200 acres from Ford Motor Co.

 The Corporation for National and Community Service named UM-Dearborn to the 2009 President’s Higher Education Community Service Honor Roll.
 It is the highest federal recognition a college or university can receive for commitment to volunteering.

 In 2013, we announced the evolution of the School of Education into the College of Education, Health, and Human Services.
-We also opened the doors to our brand new, state-of-the-art housing facilities, the Union at Dearborn.
+A private developer also opened the doors to a brand new, state-of-the-art student housing apartment complex, the Union at Dearborn, just across Evergreen Road from campus.